wanchain/iwan-js-sdk/README.md

 let apiClient = new iWanClient(YourApiKey, YourSecretKey);

 ```
-You can also specify url you want to connect to.
+You can also specify URL you want to connect to.
 ```bash
 let option = {
       url:"apitest.wanchain.org",